DevMountain/Hosting-Digital-Ocean/README.md

 - Run ```sudo apt-get install nginx```.
 - The ```nginx/``` folder should now be installed in the ```/etc/``` folder.
 Inside ```nginx/```, Ubuntu should have installed multiple files and folders, including ```sites-available/``` and ```sites-enabled/```.
 If these two folders are not here, create them inside the ```nginx/``` folder by running ```touch sites-available sites-enabled```.
 Although the simplest way is to edit the default file that was probably created for you in ```sites-available/```, it may be a better practice to leave the default file alone and instead create and configure a small file for each hosted project site.
 In ```sites-enabled/``` we will store symlinks to those configuration files for each project we wish to enable.
 - Go to nginx's "sites-available/" folder by running ```cd /etc/nginx/sites-available```.
-- A default file was probably created automatically in ```sites-available/``` by the installation.
+- SIDE NOTE: A default file was probably created automatically in ```sites-available/``` by the installation.
 This file has many comments and shows sample configurations for nginx files.
-If you do not have a default file, below is an example of what one shows.
+If you do not have a default file, below is an example of a default file.
 It is just a reference.
 We won't need it for this tutorial, so feel free to move ahead.

     <details> <summary> default file in sites-available/ </summary>